Juris-M/blog/_posts/2017-09-09-word-processors.markdown

 This brings us back to the original issue.
-Since the native Zotero word processor integration plugins can communicate quite happily with Juris-M, and since the signing requirement no long applies in the 5.0 Standalone clients, there is no longer a reason to maintain separate copies of these plugins.
-I can use the native plugin code, inserting only a tiny tweak to extend compatibility to Juris-M.
+Since the native Zotero word processor integration plugins can communicate quite happily with Juris-M, and since the signing requirement no longer applies in the 5.0 Standalone clients, there is no longer a reason to maintain separate copies of these plugins.
+I can use the native plugin code, inserting only a tiny tweak to extend compatibility to Juris-M. Less code to maintain, improved stability, what's not to love?

 That is why, if you examine the list of Add-on extensions in Juris-M 5.0, you will see a bright shiny Zotero logo next to the integration